Staff of international civil servants

 Human Resources Department: Provides staff with a full range of information and personnel services.
 Manages the system of compensation and benefits, oversees staff training, offers career and education counseling, and provides legal services.
 Read bio of the Director, Mark Plant

 Secretary's Department: Organizes and reports on the activities of the IMF's governing bodies and provides secretariat services to them.
 Assists management in preparing the work program of the Executive Board and other official bodies.
-It is the creator and custodian of IMF records.
 Read bio of the Director, Jianhai Lin

 Technology and General Services Department: Provides services to manage information; facilitates communication, including across languages; and helps build an effective work environment.
 Read bio of the Director, Frank Harnischfeger